capraCoder/caprazliFMI/docs/manuscript_FMI_validation.md

 | Negative predictive value | 82.1% |
 | AUC | 0.716 |

-FMI detected prior danger signals in 82 of 92 collapsed stocks (89% sensitivity).
-However, 71 of 117 healthy stocks also breached the threshold at some point (61% false positive rate), resulting in low specificity.

-The optimal threshold identified by Youden's J was FMI = 2.63, achieving 74% sensitivity and 61% specificity.

 ### 3.2 Life history stratification

-ROC analysis within life history categories revealed substantial variation in discriminatory performance (Table 2, Figure 2):
+ROC analysis within life history categories revealed substantial variation in discriminatory performance (Table 3, Figure 2).
+Optimal thresholds varied more than 10-fold across life histories, from 0.45 for fast-turnover species to 4.91 for long-lived species.
+This pattern was opposite to our initial hypothesis: we expected long-lived species to require more conservative (lower) thresholds due to slower recovery capacity, but the data indicated that long-lived species tolerated higher FMI values before collapse.

 | Life history | *n* | Optimal threshold | Sensitivity | Specificity | AUC |
 |--------------|-----|-------------------|-------------|-------------|-----|